 Teams with large rosters will utilize a "pool play" game model to provide players more playing time during games and allow the Coach to be more efficient with game management.
 Speak to your Coach for details if your child’s team will be using "pool play" this season.

 CJSA, SCD, and SSA Rules are in place for all Recreational Travel Soccer Program teams to discourage large goal differences and promote good sportsmanship during games.
-For instance, SCD Vice President Joe Conte informed SSA officials recently that the “5 Goal Rule” will be enforced and coaches dismissed if they do not adhere to it this fall.
+For instance, SCD Vice President Joe Conte informed SSA officials recently that the "5 Goal Rule" will be enforced and coaches dismissed this fall if they do not adhere to it.
 SSA strongly recommends all families and volunteers familiarize themselves with the Travel Packet available on the SCD website www.SCDCJSA.com for all SCD Recreational Travel League details.